drupal-mentoring/pain-points-of-contribution/README.md

 http://bit.ly/pain-points-learning-contributing

 Note:
+-bit.ly link for taking notes because more notes are better and after the session, Val and I will be preparing synthesis of the findings gathered here during the conversation
 - bit.ly links for last DrupalCon LA presentation.
 We encourage you to watch the presentation for some background information.
-- We encourage you to take notes because more notes are better

-## Kgoel
+## Kalpana Goel

 <a href="https://www.drupal.org/u/kgoel"><i class="fa fa-drupal"></i> kgoel</a>